jryio/jryio/content/writing/rc-week-two/index.md

 will use the first element
-of the iterator as the accumulator, so for example if you have an iterator of `u32`, `reduce` takes the first `u32` as the initial value and lets you do whatever operations you wish until it collapses every `u32` value into a single one.
-By contrast `fold` lets you take an iterator or anything and fold it into the type you specify as the first argument.
-It is nice to have these two separated.
+of the iterator as the accumulator, so for example if you have an iterator of `u32`, `reduce` takes the first `u32` as the initial value and lets you do whatever operations you wish until it collapses all of the `u32` values into a single one.
+By contrast `fold` lets you take an interator or anything and fold it into the type you specify as the first argument.
+It is nice to have these two seperated.

 [`char::is_alphanumeric()`](http://doc.rust-lang.org/1.72.1/std/primitive.char.html#method.is_alphanumeric)